Tricuspid Valve Repair Surgery

 Your healthcare provider may suggest that you begin a cardiac rehab (rehabilitation)

 program.
-This program gradually reintroduces you to a normal lifestyle.
-Cardiac rehabilitation
+This program slowly reintroduces you to a normal lifestyle.
+Cardiac rehab

-begins in the hospital with simple walking, and progresses to a regular exercise routine
+starts in the hospital with simple walking.
+It progresses to a regular exercise routine

 and a nutritious diet.
 Committing to healthier habits can prevent future heart problems.